-In connection with the Second Amended and Restated Credit Agreement, on March 25, 2022, the Company also amended two of its shareholder's loan agreements with Weichai, to among other things, extend the maturities thereof.
-The first Amended Shareholder's Loan Agreement continues to provide the Company with a \$130.0 million subordinated loan under which Weichai is obligated to advance funds solely for purposes of repaying outstanding borrowings under the Second Amended and Restated Credit Agreement if the Company is unable to pay such borrowings.
-The second Amended Shareholder's Loan Agreement continues to provide the Company with a \$25.0 million subordinated loan at the discretion of Weichai.
-The maturity of the first Amended Shareholder's Loan Agreement was extended to April 24, 2023 and the maturity of the second Amended Shareholder's Loan Agreement was extended to May 20, 2023.
-The Company has covenanted to secure any amounts borrowed under either of the agreements upon payment in full of all amounts outstanding under the Second Amended and Restated Credit Agreement.
-As of December 31, 2022, there were no borrowings under the first Amended Shareholder's Loan Agreement and \$25.0 million under the second Amended Shareholder's Loan Agreement.
+In connection with this Credit Agreement, on March 24, 2023, the Company also amended two of the four shareholder's loan agreements with Weichai, to among other things, extend the maturities thereof.
+The first Amended Shareholder's Loan Agreement continues to provide the Company with a \$130.0 million subordinated loan under which Weichai is obligated to advance funds solely for purposes of repaying outstanding borrowings under the \$130.0 million Credit Agreement if the Company is unable to pay such borrowings.
+The fourth Amended Shareholder's Loan Agreement continues to provide the Company with access to up to \$30.0 million of credit at the discretion of Weichai.
+The maturity of the first Amended Shareholder's Loan Agreement was extended to April 24, 2024 and the maturity of the fourth Amended Shareholder's Loan Agreement was extended to March 31, 2024.
+Borrowings under the first Amended Shareholder's Loan Agreement will bear interest at an annual rate equal to SOFR plus 4.05% per annum.
+Further, if the applicable SOFR rate is negative, the interest rate per annum shall be deemed as 4.05% per annum.
+If the interest rate for any loan is lower than Weichai's borrowing cost, the interest rate for such loan shall be equal to Weichai's borrowing cost plus 1%.
+All of the amended shareholder loan agreements with Weichai are subject to customary events of default and covenants.
+The Company has covenanted to secure any amounts borrowed under either of the agreements upon payment in full of all amounts outstanding under the \$130.0 million Credit Agreement.
+As of December 31, 2023, there were no borrowings under the first Amended Shareholder's Loan Agreement.